-Regardless of outcome, every case causes insurance fee escalation.
-Regardless of organization, what happens on a trail in Thunder Bay affects rates of trails in Cornwall, Windsor, Ottawa, etc.
+Regardless of the outcome, every case causes insurance fee escalation.
+Regardless of the organization, what happens on a trail in Thunder Bay affects rates of trails in Cornwall, Windsor, Ottawa, etc.

 This situation hit ALL Ontario's trails

-OTC is examining a provincial user fee system that may, if implemented use its revenues to fund insurance and other trial operation costs.
-OFATV have negotiated insurance coverage packages for its members.
-OFSC have continued to negotiate coverage for its members at the best possible rates.
+OTC is examining a provincial user fee system that may, if implemented using its revenues to fund insurance and other trial operation costs.
+OFATV has negotiated insurance coverage packages for its members.
+OFSC has continued to negotiate coverage for its members at the best possible rates.

 All motorized groups have revised member education, trail maintenance and user information packages in order to promote trail use safety.

-The work plan of the Ontario Trails Council, and the Trillium Trail Network is compiling trail management best practices from across the country and then reviewing and adopting those into a made in Ontario TTN Best Practices and Guidelines Model.
+The work plan of the Ontario Trails Council, and the Ontario Trails Risk Management and Liability Commitee is compiling trail management best practices from across the country and then reviewing and adopting those into a made in Ontario Best Practices and Guidelines Model.